Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 [Validator W3C](https://validator.w3.org/) -	To validate JS.

-[Jasmine](https://github.com/TravelTimN/ci-ifd-lead/blob/main/week5-jasmine/jasmine.md) -	To help with the code testing for JavaScrip.

 [GitPod](http://gitpod.com) -	An open source platform used to create the project with code related programs.
 Making commit documentation and push them to GitHub.

 [GitHub](http://github.com) -	For creating and storing the repository as well as deploying the project live.